Transcend your ‘self’ with the precision of Relational Frame Theory (RFT)

 3. Coherence in context

 This can involve emphasizing the hierarchical dimension of self (e.g., you are the container of all your experiences) and emphasizing the distinction between self and the experiences (i.e., separate experience from the action).
 Anything you contain is not you.

-4. Finding the ability to respond to the interaction
+4. The ability to respond differently to an interaction

-This can be achieved by helping the client become aware of the influence of contextual variables on her actions (e.g., given your history it is not surprising that you made these choices) and bringing the client’s attention toward the impact of her actions on the contextual variables (and now with this knowledge what can you do that is in line with what matters to you?).
+This can be achieved by pointing out the influence of contextual variables on our actions (e.g., given your history it is not surprising that you made these choices) and bringing the our attention toward the impact of our actions on the contextual variables (and now with this knowledge what can you do that is in line with what matters to you?).